Strengthening Privacy Rights with Privacy Enhancing Technologies

-The sense of urgency by organizations to implement technological and organizations measures that mitigate compliance risk is accelerating.
-A recent AIIM survey found that while prior to GDPR coming into force only 30% of organizations were fully compliant with GDPR, after the deadline 50% of same organizations surveyed indicated that they are 75% compliant.
+The sense of urgency by organizations to implement technological and organizational measures that mitigate compliance risk is accelerating.
+A recent AIIM survey found that while prior to GDPR coming into force, only 30% of organizations were fully compliant with GDPR; after the deadline, 50% of the same organizations surveyed indicated that they are 75% compliant.

 The survey surfaced several business-critical areas where potential compliance risks are high:

-In a previous blog I’ve covered data mapping and data discovery technologies.
-One of the more vexing challenges for organizations is to strike a balance between the social utility of AI based content analytics technologies and safeguarding privacy rights particularly data subject profiling.
-Technological innovation such as always-on mobile devices and wearable technologies the rapid advancement of geolocation technology and predictive analytics create a digital fingerprint of data subject biographical information about their preferences and behavior.
+In a previous blog, I’ve covered data mapping and data discovery technologies.
+One of the more vexing challenges for organizations is to strike a balance between the social utility of AI-based content analytics technologies and safeguarding privacy rights, particularly data subject profiling.
+Technological innovations such as always-on mobile devices and wearable technologies, the rapid advancement of geolocation technology and predictive analytics create a digital fingerprint of data subject biographical information about their preferences and behavior.

 There are also emerging efforts to incorporate privacy by design principles into content analytics technologies intended to profile data subjects.
 At the recently held 40th International Conference of Data Protection and Privacy Commissioners released its Declaration on Ethics and Data Protection in Artificial Intelligence the ambition of which is to ensure that “Artificial intelligence and machine learning technologies should be designed, developed and used in respect of fundamental human rights and in accordance with the fairness principle, in particular by: